hbz/lobid-blog/_drafts/nwbib-and-wikidata.md

 This information enables to easily query NWBib data via lobid-resources by attaching [`inCollection.id:"http://lobid.org/resources/HT014176012#!"`](https://lobid.org/resources/search?q=inCollection.id%3A%22http%3A%2F%2Flobid.org%2Fresources%2FHT014176012%23%21%22) to a lobid-resources query.

-Basically, this is what we are utilizing to offer the web interface for NWBib at https://nwbib.de.
+Basically, this is utilized to offer the web interface for NWBib at https://nwbib.de.

-## Spatial subject indexing in NWBib
+## Spatial subject indexing without controlled values

-For years, subject indexing in NWBib has been don mainly by adding to a record the text strings of places the recources is about.
+For years, subject indexing in NWBib has been done mainly by adding to a record the text strings of places the recources is about.
 It looked like this in the source data (see this [ZDB example](https://github.com/hbz/nwbib/wiki/Aktualisierung-der-NWBib-Systematik-Daten-in-der-ZDB#beispiel) to see how it looks in MARC21):

 ```xml
 <datafield tag="700" ind1="n" ind2="1">